RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Background

-In this setting, fine-tuning an LLM is equivalent to improving the agent's policy $\pi_{\theta}$ to maximize the expected cumulative reward.
-RL policy gradient methods are well-suited for this task, as LLMs are transformer-based parameterized neural networks that output a probability distribution over the vocabulary given the context.
-In the next subsection, we provide an overview of GRPO \cite{shao2024deepseekmath}, a policy gradient method used for fine-tuning LLMs.
+Under this LLM-MDP formulation, RL-based post-training methods frame fine-tuning as an optimization problem where the goal is to improve the agent's policy $\pi_{\theta}$, to maximize expected cumulative rewards.
+Because LLMs are transformer-based parameterized neural networks that output a probability distribution over a vocabulary/action space given a specific context, these methods typically employ policy gradient algorithms, such as PPO and its variants, for policy improvement.

+We argue that the structural assumptions inherent in this LLM-MDP formulation effectively collapse the sequential decision-making process into a contextual bandit setting.
+In this view, the initial state $s_0$ (the question prompt) serves as the context in the bandit formulation.
+Furthermore, because transitions are deterministic and each state $s_t$ encodes the full history of preceding tokens, the generation of a complete sequence $s_H$ can be viewed as pulling a single arm or selecting a macro-action from the vast space of possible responses $\mathcal{V}^H$.
+The terminal reward $r(s_H)$ then acts as bandit feedback observed only after the full macro-action is complete.

+Consequently, the sequential nature of token generation functions merely as a mechanism to construct this arm, rather than as a navigation through a stochastic environment with intermediate state changes.
+We contend that because these structural assumptions cause the MDP to behave as a contextual bandit problem, the GRPO objective naturally becomes equivalent to an on-policy variant of Filtered-SFT, that we theoretically prove in section \ref{sec:grpo_as_fsft}.
+In the next subsection, we first provide an overview of GRPO \citep{shao2024deepseekmath}, a policy gradient method used for fine-tuning LLMs.